cahz/orca/README.md

 There are three generics (`AVALON_AUX`, `LMB_AUX`, and `WISHBONE_AUX`) which
 select which protocol the auxiliary memory interface uses, of which at most one must be set to one.
-In Intel QSYS this is not exposed and Avalon is enabled, and likewise in Xilinx Vivado IPI this is not exposed and LMB is enabled.
+In Intel Qsys this is not exposed and Avalon is enabled, and likewise in Xilinx Vivado IPI this is not exposed and LMB is enabled.
 These can be safely ignored if the auxiliary memory interface is not used (`AUX_MEMORY_REGIONS` set to 0).